locationtech/geomesa/docs/tutorials/geomesa-examples-gdelt.rst

 .. code-block:: java

-    //This tells GeoMesa to use this Attribute as the Start Time index featureType.getUserData().put(Constants.SF_PROPERTY_START_TIME, "SQLDATE");
+    // This tells GeoMesa to use this attribute as the indexed date field featureType.getUserData().put(SimpleFeatureTypes.DEFAULT_DATE_KEY, "SQLDATE");

 Finally, we create the new feature type in GeoMesa as follows.